-The Sydney Opera House Stage Managers role is not limited to show calling, score reading, and management of the stage.
-They connect with the building holistically and are the Warden interface with Fire, Safety, FOH and Building Management in any situation.
+The Sydney Opera House Stage Manager role is not limited to show calling, score reading, and management of the stage.
+Stage Managers act as Wardens for the SOH venues; they connect with the building holistically and are the interface with Fire, Safety, FOH, and Building Management in any situation.

-Stage Managers also act as Wardens for any SOH venue.
-Due to this and the complexity of the Stage Management equipment it is mandatory for a SOH Stage Manager to be present at all times, except in the case of season runs when touring SM/ASMs can work unsupervised after undertaking a 1-4-hour safety induction/training session, usually on the first day of production.
+Due to this critical responsibility and the complexity of the Stage Management equipment, it is mandatory for a SOH Stage Manager to be present at all times.
+In the case of season runs, touring SM/ASMs can work unsupervised after undertaking a 2 hour safety induction and training session, usually on the first day of production.

-All main SOH theatres are equipped with bespoke Stage Management desks that are the central hub of venue communications and are based on a Reidel Acrobat interface.
-The Stage Management desks also incorporate multiple video feeds from both inside the venue, foyers and other venues if required.
+All main SOH theatres are equipped with bespoke Stage Management desks that are the central hub of venue communications and are based on a Reidel interface.
+The Stage Management desks also incorporate multiple video feeds from both inside the venue, foyers, and other venues if required.